Educational Visits, Outdoor Learning and Adventurous Activities Policy

 4. Visit Planning and Management System

-A web-based system is used to facilitate the efficient planning, management, approval and evaluation of visits.
+Evolve is the web-based system Ingleton Primary School uses to facilitate the efficient planning, management, approval and evaluation of visits.
 All staff that lead or accompany visits can access their own account which is set up by the Educational Visits Co-ordinator.

 The default option is a day visit within the United Kingdom.
 Visits can be further categorised as follows: